RyanJarv/roles/README.md

 and nothing else.
 This will, create an AWS organization in the current account if it doesn't already exist, create a number of sub-accounts in the organization with the tag `"role-scanning-account": "true"`, and enable all regions in all sub-accounts.

-This feature is disabled currently.
-See below for benchmarks though.

 ### Organization Setup Benchmarks